 It’ll retrieve all the metadata from your org which is specified in your package.xml file

-Open any file and work one your component.
-IF you want to learn about how to create Lightning Web Component then check this post.
+Open any file and work on your component.
+If you want to learn about how to create Lightning Web Component then check this post.
 Now do your changes in VSCode and then select the file which you want to deploy in your org.
-Then Right click on VsCode and select “SFDC: Deploy This Source to Org” option for deployment.
+Then Right click on VsCode and select the “SFDC: Deploy This Source to Org” option for deployment.

 If you want to learn about how to use VsCode on cloud check this post.